Japan to draw up guidelines on how to transport COVID-19 vaccines

-The government will draw up guidelines on how to safely transport COVID-19 vaccines, health minister Norihisa Tamura said Monday, as it steps up preparations to distribute shots to the country’s population of 126 million.
+The government will draw up guidelines on how to safely transport COVID-19 vaccines, health minister Norihisa Tamura said, as it steps up preparations to distribute shots to the country's population of 126 million.

 Vaccines developed by various pharmaceutical firms have different characteristics and logistical challenges.
 The one developed by Pfizer Inc., for example, is believed to be highly effective but must be stored at about minus 75 Celsius.

-“We aim to quickly communicate information to local governments, including how to transport and handle (the vaccines),” Tamura said in a session of the House of Representatives Budget Committee.
+"We aim to quickly communicate information to local governments, including how to transport and handle (the vaccines)," Tamura said in a session of the House of Representatives Budget Committee on Monday.

+Taro Kono, minister in charge of vaccine rollout, said Tuesday that the European Union has approved the first shipment of Pfizer Inc's COVID-19 vaccine to Japan, but that it appears each shipment requires EU approval.

+Kono declined to say how many doses the first shipment would contain.

 The first batch of the Pfizer vaccine could arrive in Japan from Belgium as early as Sunday, a day before its use is expected to be approved by the Health, Labor and Welfare Ministry.